dartsim/dart/docs/readthedocs/tutorials/biped.md

 |Content Cell  | Content Cell |

-In this Lesson, we will switch the type of actuators for the wheels from the default FORCE type to VELOCITY type.
+In this Lesson, we will switch the actuator type of the wheels from the default FORCE type to VELOCITY type.

 ```cpp